 The CDC warns that poor indoor air quality can advance lung diseases such as asthma and also cause headaches, dry eyes, and fatigue.
 In fact, the American College of Allergists report that 50% of all illnesses are either caused or intensified by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in extreme cases, 1000 times more polluted.
 There are two key causes of poor indoor air quality:

 - Pollutants (cleaning agents, inadequately maintained or unclean heating and cooling or humidification devises, tobacco, etc)

 So all this info – what is it for?
 What do you do?
 How can you make sure you and your family aren’t breathing sullied, sickness-inducing air?

 Get Proactive On Air Filtration

-Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can buy for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
+Numerous hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have someone living there with a low immune system or someone who’s highly susceptible to disease.
 Even if nobody has respiratory issues in your home, you’ll be extremely surprised by the almost instant change from a basic air filter to a High Efficiency unit.

 Help Control Germs With Germicidal Systems